any-tdf/stdf/doc/guide/faq_en.md

 ## Q: Some components require props to be of type string, but passing number types is completely normal?

-A: Because these props are used as keys in the object within the component, strictly speaking, they should be of type string.
-If you pass a number, it will be converted to string, so passing a number or string type is possible.
-Choose according to personal preference.
-It should be noted that in the future, JSDoc will be used to add type declarations to the props of the component.
-Although it can be used normally, it is still recommended to pass the specified type.
+A: Because these Props inside the component are used as keys of an Object, strictly speaking, they should be passed in as String type.
+If a number is passed in, it will also be converted to String.
+Therefore, passing in Number or String types are both acceptable.
+When type checking is enabled, there will be a type error.
+Although it can still function normally, it is recommended to pass in the specified types.